 This page is available in 3 languages

-As job opportunities arise, Institutions contact their flagged candidates for interview and depending on the outcome, may make a formal job offer.
-For practical reasons, you may also be asked to undergo a medical examination at this stage, which is required before any decision can be taken on appointment.
-Should you not fulfill an Institution's needs, you are again made available for consideration by other Institutions, i.e. the "flag" is reset to re-activate your availability.
+The institutions may contact successful candidates for interview and, depending on the outcome, make a formal job offer.
+For practical reasons, candidates may also undergo a medical examination before any decision is taken on appointment.

 Here you can find links to the relevant recruitment pages of all EU institutions and agencies.

 A system of coloured 'flags' reflects the availability of every candidate on a reserve list, which is visible to the institutions as well as the candidate concerned.
 The process of flagging first and foremost reflects the recruitment needs of the Institutions.

 For ALL competitions the following three main flags are used:

 Successful candidate available for consideration by any institution with a 'quota' in the list.

 Successful candidate unavailable for recruitment (already recruited or in process of being recruited).

 Successful candidate temporarily unavailable for reason(s) and date(s) provided.